 The archive has a large collection of digital images and we offer a selection here.
-Should you wish to use any image in a presentation or publication we request that you ask the Curator for permission details; some images are not owned by the Archive and are watermarked accordingly.
+Should you wish to use any image in a presentation or publication we request that you ask for permission details; some images are not owned by the Archive and are watermarked accordingly.

 Should you have problems viewing images please let me know.